ramigs/nuxt-fauna-article/nuxt-fauna.md

 We'll be using Nuxt to do the heavy lifting during the build stage.
 Instead of having to at each client request?

-The reason for static ...
-Do we really need to have a server make the same request, to get the same data, take those same results, run them against a templating engine and only then deliver the response to the client?

-It's not that often that we need to add or delete a repo from the catalogue. only some have a special place in your heart and that does not happen every day.

 ## FaunaDB